 LSTM also runs short courses and MSc programmes on the biology and control of disease vectors.

-LSTM lead several international vector control consortia and hosts the Liverpool Insecticide Testing Establishment (LITE), which provides GLP standard evaluation of new insect control tools and maintains one of the largest collection of fully characterised insecticide resistant mosquito populations in the world.
+LSTM lead several international vector control consortia and hosts the Liverpool Insecticide Testing Establishment (LITE), which provides evaluation of new and existing vector control tools following Quality standard and practices and maintains one of the largest collection of fully characterised insecticide resistant mosquito populations in the world.

 Our excellent links with innovators, policy makers and implementers ensure that advances in approaches to reduce the transmission of vector borne diseases are translated into improvement in the health of those most at risk.

 From professional laboratory screening services provided by LITE to evaluation under operational settings in the field: LSTM supports the development and evaluation of new vector control products across the entire pipeline.

 With a mission to improve research uptake, LSTM regularly contributes to guidelines and global policies on control of vector borne diseases including malaria surveillance; management of insecticide resistance and control strategies for dengue; trypanosomiasis and visceral leishmaniasis.